 Palacky’s Bridge was built at the end of the 19 century and is the 3rd oldest bridge over the river Vltava (counting only existing bridges).
-It was built to connect then industrial (but very prosperous) Smichov with Prague.
+It was built to connect the then-industrial (but very prosperous) Smichov with Prague.

 The Ringhoffer’s factory (the main Smichov employer and producer of cars, trams and heavy industry elements) even supplied material to build the bridge.
 I found out that the bridge was originally painted in bright colours, but unfortunately, once the colours faded, they were not restored.

-There were once statues on this bridge, but because they were damaged in the second world war bombing, they were later moved to Vysehrad Park.
+There were once statues on this bridge, but because they were damaged in the second world war bombing, they were later moved to Vysehrad Castle Grounds Park on top of a nearby hill.
 You can still see them today – they were inspired by Czech folk stories and they are the statues of Ctirad, Sarka, Libuse, Premysl and others.